Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - Adjust interventions based on objective data

-Benefits and Limitations of EMS in Elderly Care
+Benefits and limitations of EMS in elderly care

-This objective data helps families make informed decisions about care levels and home safety improvements based on actual mobility performance rather than guesswork.
+This objective data helps families make informed decisions about care levels and home safety based on actual mobility performance rather than guesswork.

-Complementing EMS with Other Tools
+Complementing EMS with other tools

-Bottom Line
+Bottom line

 You can use the EMS calculator to eliminate scoring errors and track changes over time.
 The digital tool makes assessments more efficient while maintaining the clinical accuracy needed for care planning.
 Most healthcare settings can easily implement this assessment since it requires only basic equipment and about 15 minutes to complete.

-Key Takeaways
+Key takeaways

 • EMS scores predict independence levels: Scores below 10 indicate dependency, 10-13 suggest borderline mobility requiring assistance, and 14+ indicate safe independence in daily activities.